visualfabriq/portalytics/README.md

 MultiModel can support every sklearn based model, the only thing that is need to be done is to extend [`POTENTIAL_MODELS`](./vf_portalytics/ml_helpers.py) dictionary.
 Feel free to raise a PR.

-MultiTransformer is the transformer that is being used inside MultiModel to transform categorical features into numbers.
+MultiTransformer is the transformer that is being used inside MultiModel to transform features into numbers.
 It is a custom sklearn transformer that contains one transformer for each group of training data.

 * Can be used also separately, in the same way as MultiModel.
 Check [example](./tests/test_multi_model.py)